 Miscellaneous Baby Costs That Could Impact Your Budget

-An often-cited USDA report (PDF) estimates that the highest costs in the first two years include housing, child care and transportation.
-(The report hasn't been updated since 2017, but the relative costs of housing, child care and transportation are likely the same.)
+The USDA estimates that the highest costs in the first two years include housing, child care and transportation.

 Newborn baby in a white sleeveless shirt sitting in a high chair being spoon fed food by a caregiver.